303software/SwiftPrimer/README.md

 ## Contributing

-Everything could use a least a little love, but some particular areas that need to be expounded on:
+Everything could use a least a little love, but some particular areas that need to be started or expounded on:

 + Extensions (general)
 + Protocol Extensions (specific)